The Surprising Jumping and Climbing Skills of Hamsters

 What Surfaces Can Hamsters Climb?

-From cage walls to stairs, ladders, cardboard boxes, and others, hamsters can climb almost anything.
+From cage walls to stairs, ladders, cardboard boxes, and others, hamsters are natural climbers and love exploring every nook and cranny they can find!

 Meanwhile, slippery surfaces, such as glass terrariums or plastic that are hard for hamsters to dig in their small claws for grip, won’t allow these small animals to climb.
 However, this won’t deter them from making attempts, being curious species.